Pipkins: Archive status

-In common with other 1970s shows, several Pipkins episodes recorded on 625 line PAL colour videotape – including the very first Inigo Pipkin — are missing from the archives (poor storage of former ATV master colour videotapes has led to the loss of many shows), and not even any 16mm black-and-white film copies of the lost episodes exist.
+In common with other 1970s shows, a number of Pipkins episodes recorded on 625 line PAL colour videotape – including the very first Inigo Pipkin — are missing from the archives (poor storage of former ATV master colour videotapes has led to the loss of many shows), and not even any 16mm black-and-white film copies of the lost episodes exist.

-Out of a total of 333 episodes, only 135 have survived.
-The other 197 episodes no longer exist in any format, while two others exist on 625 line PAL colour videotape only as incomplete copies (possibly due to videotape damage caused by poor storage).
-Nigel Plaskitt — who provided the show's narration, as well as voicing and operating Hartley and Tortoise – made off-air domestic videocassette recordings of around 56 episodes, now the only format in which these are known to exist, and some have been used for the DVD release in the UK.
+Out of a total of 323 episodes, only 123 complete episodes have survived, while sequences exist for five partially lost episodes.
+The other 200 episodes no longer exist in any format, while ten others exist on 625 line PAL colour videotape masters, domestic videocassette recordings for 113 episodes in various formats.
+Nigel Plaskitt — who provided the show's narration, as well as voicing and operating Hartley and Tortoise – made off-air domestic videocassette recordings of around 65 episodes, now the only format in which these are known to exist.

+Home media

+Several DVD's have been released by Network, comprising the surviving episodes.
+Volume 1 was released on 25th April 2005, which featured 10 assorted episodes.
+Subsequently, Volume 2 was released on 26th September 2006, which included 10 assorted episodes respectively and an excerpt of the partially missing episode "On the Canal", Volume 3 was released on 16th May 2008, which comprised 16 episodes and an excerpt of the partially missing episode "It's Not Fair", Volume 4, was released on 9th November 2015, which encompassed 22 episodes, and Volume 5, entitled "The Collection", which was released on 28th August 2017 and encompassed all of the previous four volumes.
+Kaleidoscope released another 18 disc boxset on 18th November 2023, which featured every surviving episode in the archives, including several episodes not previously included in earlier Network releases.